 Pakistan mosque bombing: Dozens dead, scores injured as suicide bomber targets police in Peshawar

-Peshawar, Pakistan — A suicide bomber struck Monday inside a mosque packed with Pakistani police in the northwest city of Peshawar, killing more than 30 people and wounding scores more, officials said.
+Peshawar, Pakistan — A suicide bomber struck Monday inside a mosque packed with Pakistani police in the northwest city of Peshawar, killing almost 60 people and wounding scores more, officials said.
 The bomber detonated a suicide vest as worshipers — including many police and other security forces — were praying inside.

-CBS News' Maria Usman said at least 32 people were killed and 147 injured, according to a spokesman at the Lady Reading Hospital in Peshawar.
+At least 59 people were killed and 157 injured in the blast, Mohammed Asim, a spokesperson for the Lady Reading Hospital in Peshawar, told CBS News' Maria Usman.
 There was fear the death toll could still rise, as many of those hospitalized were brought in with critical injuries.

 The bomber struck during early afternoon prayers at a mosque in Peshawar's "Police Lines" area, a secured zone within the sprawling city where the regional Police Secretariat is located, along with apartments housing officers and other security staff.